greenzorro/victor42.eth/content/post-en/折腾与思考/我用Excel把PS变成了一挺重机枪.md

 Is the work finished?
 The immediate assignment is complete, but the most important step remains: tracking business value.

 These 800+ cover images (worth 16,000 RMB) represent only the initial batch.
 As new course offerings launch continuously, there will be subsequent batches.
-It is prudent to measure how much money this automated pipeline saves the organization over a year—and make that tangible value visible to leadership.
+It is prudent to measure how much money this automated pipeline saves the organization over a year - and make that tangible value visible to leadership.

 ![Summary data table screenshot tracking date, image count, and monetary value produced across monthly cohorts](https://cdn.victor42.work/posts/2024-06/fa9ce9f2b382b99c6cad7125d176799b.jpg)

 So, a statistics table, a "bragging table."
 Let's call it "Rock and Roll Table."

 I could even make a chart, showing monthly/quarterly/seasonal value.
-Subtract from my salary to show my cost – hiring me is a steal!
+Subtract from my salary to show my cost - hiring me is a steal!
 Data is there; whether I do it is TBD.

 ## Epilogue